 What if my nipples don’t quite reach my breast crease?
 Do I still need a lift?

 For patients who are in the “maybe, maybe not” zone, it is really going to depend on how much your droop bothers you.
 Obviously, a great bra can work wonders while clothed.
 But you are still going to have a droop while naked.
 If you are someone who would like some more volume, it may very well be possible to give you a more lifted, rejuvenated appearance with a breast implant alone.
+An in-person consultation with a Board-Certified plastic surgeon is a must.

 I have young kids.
 How long until I can pick them up?